QuestPDF/QuestPDF-Documentation/docs/api-reference/extend.md

 # Extend

-- This container extends its size to take entire space possible.
+- This container extends its size to take the maximum available space.

 ```csharp
 .Extend()